BracketSpace/Notification/readme.txt

 = [Next] =
 * [Fixed] Param accessor causing PHP notices.
+* [Fixed] TinyMCE error when using unfiltered HTML email body.
 * [Changed] Updated Composer and NPM dependencies.
+* [Changed] When using unfiltered HTML email body, the field is now an HTML editor.

 = 7.0.0 =